svewap/rx_shariff/Documentation/Installation/Index.rst

 **Optionally you can define all data attributes available for Shariff.**

-For your comfort the language for Shariff is automatically determined from your curernt page language.
+For your comfort the language for Shariff is automatically determined from your current page language.

 More example usages can be found here: http://heiseonline.github.io/shariff/